 - Go to the Create Alert or Edit Alert page page.

-- Scroll down to the Target List section.
+- Scroll down to the Recipients section.

 This list contains all available alert targets that can be integrated to your alert.